-We chat with the first American female captain of a megaship and learn how she started out, her favorite on-shore excursions, and the most interesting day she’s ever had at sea.
+We chat with the first American female captain of a megaship and learn how she started out, what it’s like to live on a cruise ship, and the most interesting day she’s ever had at sea.

 In this series, we explore what it takes to land—and work—the world’s coolest travel jobs.
 Previous installments featured interviews with a hotel uniform designer, a social media influencer, and a traveling magician.
 Up next: a cruise ship captain.

 Kate McCue was 12 years old when she took her first cruise.
 It was a four-day family vacation in the Bahamas on the Premier Cruise Line’s Atlantic.
 She discovered a schematic of the ship on board and was totally enchanted.
-She told her dad then and there she wanted to be a cruise director when she grew up, and he told her she could do anything she wanted—including drive the thing.
+She told her dad she wanted to be a cruise director when she grew up, and he told her she could do anything she wanted—including drive the thing.
 McCue went on to attend California Maritime Academy and worked for Royal Caribbean International for 12 years.
 At age 37, she became the first American woman to captain a megaship.
-McCue turned 40 in January and has more milestones to celebrate.
-She and her husband recently bought a house in Las Vegas and she has a new captaining gig: Starting in April, McCue will helm Celebrity Cruises’ Celebrity Equinox, a 2,850-passenger ship traveling to Puerto Rico, St. Maarten, St. Thomas, the Dominican Republic, and the Bahamas.
-We caught up with McCue last fall, when she was still driving the 2,158-passenger Celebrity Summit, to ask about her biggest career break, the hidden perks of ship life, and the secret to a happy intercontinental marriage.
+In April, McCue picked up a new captaining gig on Celebrity Cruises’ Celebrity Equinox, a 2,850-passenger ship traveling to Puerto Rico, St. Maarten, St. Thomas, the Dominican Republic, and the Bahamas.
+We caught up with McCue to ask about her biggest career break in the cruise industry, the hidden perks of ship life, and the secret to a happy intercontinental marriage.

 “Captains are assigned to a ship for about two years, then we’re up for rotation.
 This is so we can go through the fleet, sail on different vessels, and have different experiences.
-We know where the ship is going at least a year in advance, and our contracts are three months on board as captains and then three months off at home.”
+We know where the ship is going at least a year in advance, and our contracts are three months on board as captains and then three months of free time at home.”

 “I’m still trying to figure it out!
-My husband and I have a new house in Las Vegas.
-My parents live in Vegas and my cousin, who works on a Royal Caribbean ship as an environmental officer, lives across the street.
-We’re all in the same neighborhood, about 300 steps from one another.
-So when I go home, it’s usually a long list of honey-dos.
-When you’re away for so long, you’re living a double life.
-When you’re on the ship, you’re on 24/7.
-It doesn’t matter if it’s 2 in the morning, I’m available.
-That’s why we get the vacation time we do.
+When you’re working on the ship, you’re on 24/7.
+It doesn’t matter if it’s 2 in the morning, cruise ship staff members have to be available at every single moment.
+That’s why crew members get the vacation time we do.
 When I’m off the ship, it’s a little rough settling back into life on land.
 Things like making the bed, cooking the food, doing the dishes, and even making the coffee are taken care of for me on board.
-Fortunately, my husband does all the cooking at home—and the dishes, too.
-He’s pretty incredible.
-His contract is 10 weeks on, 10 weeks off, because he works on a different ship with our sister brand.
-When he’s not home, I go to my mom and dad’s for lunch and dinner.
-They take care of me.”
+Fortunately, my husband does all the cooking at home—and the dishes, too.”

 Let’s rewind the clock.
 What was your experience like at California Maritime Academy?
 Was the school fairly male-dominated at the time?

 “Oh, yes.
 My graduating class had 68 people and only eight of us were female.
 I felt a little duped because my dad always wanted to go to sea.
 He entered the Peace Corps and when he came back, he applied to Cal Maritime but was told he was too old to attend.
 It always stayed in the back of his brain, so when it was time for me to choose a college, he suggested Cal Maritime.
 He told me I’d get to go on a cruise every year, but what he actually meant was that I’d stand on deck in the pouring rain, learning how to chip and paint.
-[Laughs] I’d seen movies like Animal House; I knew what college was all about, right?
-So imagine my reaction when I showed up at Cal Maritime and they had a stack of khaki uniforms and told us to meet on the quad at 7 o’clock every morning.
-I was like, What is this?!
-That said, it was the best four years of my life.
-There was never a male-versus-female thing.
-I received a scholarship for being a minority, but that was the end of it.
-I was just Kate and these were my brothers.
+[Laughs] That said, it was the best four years of my life.
 Everybody looked after each other, which set the groundwork for how it feels when you work on a cruise ship.
 Celebrity Summit, for example, has 66 different nationalities on board.
-We’re all a minority of some sort—whether it’s race, religion, cultural background, or sexual orientation—but we’re one big family.”
+We’re all a minority of some sort—whether it’s race, religion, cultural background, or sexual orientation—but the crew is one big family.”